keboola/connection-docs/extractors/google-analytics/index.md

  - **Multiple date ranges**

-    The API allows you in a single request to get data in two date ranges.
+    The API allows you to get data in two date ranges in a single request.

  - **Multiple segments**